About us

 @AlisonSpiro

 Alison trained as a nurse and as a health visitor and worked in an outer London borough.
 She trained and worked as a NCT breastfeeding counsellor for 30 years, and a tutor for 10 years, presenting at national conferences and writing in professional journals.
-She has appeared in television programmes and videos on breastfeeding.
-She completed her MSc in medical anthropology in 1994, studying Gujarati mothers’ attitudes to breastfeeding, and then her PhD in social anthropology, receiving a Florence Nightingale Travel Scholarship to do field work in India.
+She has appeared in television programmes and videos on breastfeeding and published a book “Breastfeeding for Public Health: a resource for Community Healthcare Professionals” (2022).
+She completed her MSc in medical anthropology in 1994, studying Gujarati mothers’ attitudes to breastfeeding, and then her PhD in social anthropology in 2004, receiving a Florence Nightingale Travel Scholarship to do field work in India.

 Alison has published in anthropological, nursing and health visiting journals and contributed to book chapters.
 She received the Julie Crawford Award for services to breastfeeding in 2009.
 In recent years, she has worked as a specialist health visitor and infant feeding lead in two NHS trusts, taking them both to be Baby Friendly accredited by Unicef.
 She was recognised as a Queen’s Nurse in 2014 and subsequently received the Queen Elizabeth The Queen Mother’s Award for Outstanding Service.
-After retiring from the NHS, she now works pro bono, as a professional advisor for Best Beginnings and the Institute of Health Visiting, volunteers in breastfeeding support groups and trains peer supporters.
+After retiring from the NHS, she now works pro bono, as a professional advisor for the Institute of Health Visiting and volunteers in breastfeeding support groups.and in a local Baby Bank.
 She is an an Honorary Lecturer at Brunel University, London.

-She was a committee member for the NICE guideline on Faltering Growth 2017 and in 2018 became a committee member of the Becoming Breastfeeding Friendly project (BBF).
+She was a committee member for the NICE guideline on Faltering Growth 2017 and in 2018 was a member of the steering group for the UK Becoming Breastfeeding Friendly project (BBF).
+She is a member of the Baby Feeding Law Group and attends the Cross Party Parliamentary Group (APPG) on Infant Feeding and Inequalities.

 Patricia Wise